nkarl/wsu-cpts-451-dbms/week-2/Relational Model.md

 | 222-22-2222 | Vasiliy Bunakov | 40,000     |

 ### Integrity Constraints over Relations
+> [!info]
+> Integrity constraints allow database designers to semantically speficy the conditions on a database schema, which implement the rules for the valid data that can be stored in the databse.

 1. Domain
 2. Key
 3. Entity Identity